dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

     node.destroy_node()
     rclpy.shutdown()
 ```
-Here we atrt our main `while` loop, publish some string as an example, and also keep sending velocity commands to robot.
+Here we start our main `while` loop, publish some string as an example, and also keep sending velocity commands to robot.
+All the other processing like getting data from robot, implementing your control/planning algorithm can also happen inside this loop.
+Note that you need to send velocity/position commands at a minimum frequency (5/10 Hz.. not sure).
+So if your code is slower than that, you can either write 2 python files, one does computation and publishes results, and one sends velocity commands at high frequency based on whetever your last computation result from first file was.
+Or you can make a class in the way it is made in [Python ROS2 guide](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) and run both these process in the same python file as two different process running at their own frequencies.
+Many ways to do in ROS!

 <!-- # Old(Incomplete) documentation from here on.
 # Framework